Terascale-All-sensing-Research-Studio/vr-queue-waiting-sound-dataset/NASA_TLX/README.md

 | 5 | Performance | 0 - 100 |
 | 6 | Effort | 0 - 100 |
 | 7 | Frustration | 0 - 100 |

+## References
+<a id="1">[1]</a>
+Hart, Sandra G., and Lowell E. Staveland.
+"Development of NASA-TLX (Task Load Index): Results of empirical and theoretical research."
+Advances in psychology.
+Vol. 52.
+North-Holland, 1988.
+139-183.